Review | MAHIRO “Tycoon”

 Mahiro goes loud and intense with “Tycoon”.
 The intro brings poly synths, glitchy stabs, fast-paced triplets, and a punchy bassline.

 Everything about this song has an underlying eerie vibe, something that the orchestral stabs and hard-hitting trap beat only further enhance.
-The brief chuckles added those final touches to that twisted, intense vibe to this song.
+The brief chuckles added those final touches to that twisted, intense vibe of this song.

-The chorus is split into 2 different parts, one that is synth-driven and a second part in which the beat and orchestral stabs go bonkers.
+The chorus is split into 2 different parts, one that is synth-driven and a second in which the beat and orchestral stabs go bonkers.

 It’s not the easiest section to focus on because… well, there are too many things going on in the background that your only choice is focusing on the vocals – the only constant in the instrumental.